IDAES/idaes-pse/docs/reference_guides/model_libraries/generic/property_models/helmholtz.rst

 Using the T-P-x formulation requires better initial guesses than the P-H form.
-It is not strictly necessary but it is best to try to get an initial guess that is in the correct phase region for the expected result model.
+It is not strictly necessary but it is best to try to get an initial guess that is in the correct phase region for the expected result.

 Non-Existent Phases
 ~~~~~~~~~~~~~~~~~~~